Summary Interoperable Learning Record ILR ILR ILR ILR ILR

-The Comprehensive Learner Record (CLR) standard is a new generation of secure verifiable digital records for learners, supporting all nature of learning experiences and achievements including courses, competencies, skills, co-curricular achievements, prior learning, internships and experiential learning.
+The Comprehensive Learner Record (CLR) standard is the new generation of secure and verifiable interoperable learning records supporting all nature of learning experiences and achievements including courses, competencies, skills, co-curricular achievements, prior learning, internships and experiential learning.

 The Comprehensive Learner Record is part of IMS's digital credentials portfolio that also includes Competencies and Academic Standards Exchange® (CASE®) and Open Badges.